slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Put all the meat in the barbecue."
 -- Jorge Jesus {popularised} [1954]*

-When nothing else works, surrender.
-Only go all in if you can see the end already.

 > *"Do I not destroy my enemies when I make them my friends?"
 -- Abraham Lincoln [1809]*